patreshubham94/CalculatorExercise/addition.md

   Then I see the "added number" as the result.

-## Scenario2: Addition of two negative numbers
+## Scenario: Addition of two negative numbers

   Given the calculator is turn on.